Zetland

 Zetland has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 33 projects likely to impact the area.
-Notable ones include Green Square Town Centre, The Kingsborough, Meriton Green Square Stage 2 Development, and Zetland Square.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 33 projects that may impact the area.
+Notable projects include Green Square Town Centre, The Kingsborough, Meriton Green Square Stage 2 Development, and Zetland Square.
+Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.